Gaius Caecina Tuscus: Named Prefect of the Praetorian Guard

 According to Fabius Rusticus, he was named Prefect of the Praetorium in 56, in place of Burrus.
 But Caecina did not manage to take office, as Burrus retained control of the Praetorians through Seneca's influence.

 Prefect of Egypt

 In 63, he was appointed governor of Egypt.
 There are papyrus records of Tuscus addressing concerned veteran soldiers.
 On the immunity of Roman legionaries, see P. Yale Inventory 1528.

 On July 17, 64 AD, he is mentioned in a declaration of property in Oxyrhynchus.

+Riots of Alexandria

 In Alexandria, long-standing tensions between the Jews and Greek inhabitants led to riots in AD 66.
 Tuscus failed to control the situation.
-In 66, he was dismissed by the emperor when it became known that he had made use of the bathrooms that had been built for Nero's trip to Egypt and that Nero had to open.
+In 66, he was dismissed by the emperor when it became known that he had made use of the bathrooms that had been built for Nero's trip to Egypt before Nero had opened it.
 In May 66, Nero appointed Tiberius Alexander as Prefect of Egypt, one of the two most prestigious posts available to an equestrian along with Prefect of the Praetorian Guard.